Language centre visa extensions in September

 Your new CAS

-Your new Confirmation of Acceptance for Studies (CAS) will emailed to you by Taught Postgraduate Admissions (if you'll be studying a Masters degree) or Undergraduate Admissions (if you'll be studying a Bachelors degree) during the week that you complete your pre-sessional course, the end date of the course is Friday 9 September 2016.
+Your new Confirmation of Acceptance for Studies (CAS) will emailed to you by Taught Postgraduate Admissions (if you'll be studying a Masters degree) or Undergraduate Admissions (if you'll be studying a Bachelors degree) after you complete your pre-sessional course.

 How much money do I need?

-You need to hold at least £9,135 which is the Tier 4 requirement for living expenses, plus any tuition fees that you have not paid in your bank account every day for 28 days at the time you make your Tier 4 visa application.
+You need to hold at least £9,207 which is the financial requirement for living expenses, plus any tuition fees that you have not paid in your bank account every day for 28 days at the time you make your Student visa application.
 Your bank account statement should be no more than 31 days old at the time you submit and pay for your visa application.

 Queries about tuition and accommodation fees